Japanese Yoshimi Kato Aogami Nashiji Petty Knife 150 mm

 HRC: around 64

-KATO UCHI(Forging) HAMONO(Cutlery) SEISAKUSHO(Shop)
+KATO UCHI(Forging) HAMONO(Cutlery) SEISAKUSHO(Factory)